jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 It's easy to give in to your basic nature and urges.
 This usually results in a negative outcome.
 As a leader, this can have devastating effects on the morale of your team and their respect for you.

 This is how abuses of power take place.
-The leader uses rank or title to take advantage or take things from his own people.
-If you are not disciplined enough to keep your desires in check, then you can be manipulated by the enemy and you will lose the support of your allies.
+The leader uses rank or title to take advantage or take things from his people.
+If you are not disciplined enough to keep your desires in check, then you can be manipulated by the enemy and lose your allies' support.

 This is something I learned while getting sober.
 Putting down the bottle made it impossible to manipulate me by offering me free drinks.
 It kept me out of a lot of places where there could be threats to what I valued in my life.